micahjon/wait-for-timers/README.md

 ## Cancelling multiple timers

-This is where the abstraction really comes in handy...
+This is where the abstraction really comes in handy:

 ```js
 // Before